Millennials and how to motivate them: they have different needs when it comes to personal and social life.

 Don’t think that by giving them responsibility you should leave them alone to take all decisions and to learn everything by themselves.
 On the contrary!
 Millennials have a special need for guidance and for having a mentor that they can look up to.
 Partner them with top performers and you’ll see a great boost in productivity and morale.

 They were born digital, connected and fast-paced.
 They learn about new technologies every day and they know how to use it to solve problems.
 Talk to them to know if they can help in any task with their technological skills and know-how.
 They will feel appreciated for their skills and you’ll get problems solved in very creative ways.

 Millennials expect more than just salary.
 The value paid lunch, health benefits and tangible rewards for their efforts.
 Stock options for startups are also a great incentive to engage recent grad employees.
 When basic compensation expectations are met, then recognition takes charge.
 If they are satisfied with their salary, you’ll probably get more motivation and productivity by giving them public recognition for their work, then by doing an upgrade in their paycheck.

-By now, you are probably thinking «This motivation techniques should be done not only for millennials but for all employees!».
+By now, you are probably thinking «This motivation technique should be done not only for millennials but for all employees!».
 You know what?
 That’s absolutely true.
-Millennials are regular people and more importantly, each person is unique and has different needs.
+Millennials are regular people.
+And more importantly, each person is unique and has different needs.
 For a leader to motivate employees, he or she has to know them on a personal level and understand what kind of person is behind the employee tag number.
-That’s the secret to staff motivation: to forget about the word staff and substitute it by the words human being.
+That’s the secret to staff motivation: to forget about the word staff and substitute it with the words human being.

-If you do that, maybe you won’t get this kind of numbers between how Millennials see themselves and how HR Professionals see them.
+If you do that, maybe you won’t get this kind of number between how Millennials see themselves and how HR Professionals see them.

 Want to test our team motivation feature for free?
 Just click here, create your team and start our employee engagement program.